bakdata/kpops/docs/docs/user/core-concepts/operation-mode.md

 KPOps supports three operation modes—`managed`, `manifest`, and `argo`.
 These modes determine how resources are managed and allow users to tailor their deployment strategy.

-- **Managed Mode** (default): KPOps uses Helm, and communicates with services like Kafka Rest Proxy, and Kafka Connect under the hood to manage the installation/(graceful) deletion of applications, creation/deletion of Kafka topics, creation/deletion of Connectors defined in the defined `pipeline.yaml`.
+- **Managed Mode** (default): KPOps uses Helm, and communicates with services like Kafka Rest Proxy, and Kafka Connect under the hood to manage the installation/(graceful) deletion of applications, creation/deletion of Kafka topics, creation/deletion of Connectors defined in your `pipeline.yaml`.
 - **Manifest Mode**: Focuses on generating Kubernetes manifests.
 - **Argo Mode**: Extends the functionality to include ArgoCD-specific hooks for certain operations, facilitating GitOps workflows with automated cleanup and reset tasks.